How to Make Broth

 I save over $300 a year!

 As you cook over time, you dice and chop and end up with leftover onion, celery, carrot and garlic pieces.
-Im talking about the skin, carrot peel, celery leaves.
+I’m talking about the skin, carrot peel, and celery leaves.
 All the stuff you have thrown out in the past.
 Just throw it in the freezer and fill the bag as you have leftover veggies.

-Once full make yourself some broth.
+Once full, make yourself some broth.
 All you have to do is throw it in a pot, fill up the pot with water and seasonings then simmer for at least two hours (If I am home I let mine go for the day or as long as I have)

-If you happen to be meal planning you can either fill up that freezer bag right away and freeze till you’re ready, or throw it in a pot and simmer while you finish prepping the meals.
+If you happen to be meal planning you can either fill up that freezer bag right away and freeze till you’re ready, or throw it in a pot and simmer while you finish preparing the meals.After the broth is done, fill up a couple mason jars and stick them in the freezer.
+Thaw when ready and enjoy never having to spend money on broth again.

 My favorite broths to make are a chicken bone broth and a veggie broth.
-I use the rotisserie chicken leftovers bones when I want to make a chicken broth.
+I use the rotisserie chicken leftover bones when I want to make a chicken broth.
+Check out my recipe below for broth with some added seasonings for flavor.

 Why you will love this broth recipe.